 This topic summarizes what you can do with ArcGIS Pro editing tools out of the box.
 For a quick tour of the tools on the ribbon Edit tab, editing panes, context menus, and toolbars, see A quick tour of editing.

-This topic describes the major aspects of ArcGIS Pro editing tools and interfaces.
-For detailed steps using a specific tool, browse the table of contents or search for a particular keyword or workflow.
+For detailed steps to use a specific tool, browse the table of contents for editing or search the Help using a keyword or phrase.

 What you can edit

 Editing tools support diverse workflows ranging from general mapping applications to specific industries including utilities, land records, natural resources, and facilities management.
 You can edit data from geodatabases, feature services, and shapefiles, as well as data from collector apps on mobile devices.

 The types of edits you can perform include the following workflows:

 - Create or modify 2D and 3D features.

 - Create or modify annotation features, font type, style, and size of text.